-- Create a healthy breeding population of Taita Falcons for propagation, education and experimentation of propagation methods. - Establish new and maintain existing breeding Taita pairs. - Establish copulating, incubating pairs that hatch and raise young. - Foster or cross foster falcon chicks to non-breeding Taita pairs giving them experience hatching and raising chicks to
+- Create a healthy breeding population of Taita Falcons for propagation, education and experimentation of propagation methods. - Establish new and maintain existing breeding Taita pairs. - Establish copulating, incubating pairs that hatch and raise young. - Foster or cross foster falcon chicks to non-breeding Taita pairs giving them experience hatching and raising chicks to improve pair bond and hopefully future breeding success.

 - 2. Gain experience and establish protocols to create a small, captive breeding population of Sharp-shinned Hawks to use as a surrogate species for other accipiters in need of conservation. - Refurbish accipiter chambers in existing falcon barns to best suit two new breeding pairs of Sharp-shinned Hawks. - Acquire all necessary documentation and permits from Idaho Department of Fish and Game and the United States Fish and Wildlife Service to retain captive produce and release Sharp-shinned Hawks. - Obtain four Sharp-shinned Hawks to create two breeding pairs either from other captive facilities or wild birds that have been taken by falconers and flown for no less than one year per USFWS requirements. - Establish copulating, incubating pairs that hatch and raise young. - Retain some young to establish new breeding pairs while banding, releasing and monitoring others to evaluate their success of reaching independence. - 3.
-Continue to grow as a professional team that directly contributes to the conservation of birds through research, education, communication. - Fill open position in Propagation department with qualified applicant in October 2017 and replace other positions with qualified applicants should positions become available. - Maintain a culture of supportive team work that embraces professional behavior, self-improvement, education and acceptance of strategic change within the propagation department. - Complete annual permit reports and renewals as needed.
+Continue to grow as a professional team that directly contributes to the conservation of birds through research, education, communication. - Fill open position in Propagation department with qualified applicant in October 2017 and replace other positions with qualified applicants should positions become available. - Maintain a culture of supportive team work that embraces professional behavior, self-improvement, education and acceptance of strategic change within the propagation department. - Complete annual permit reports and renewals as needed. - Compile TPF specimen inventory and all activities report for Federal and State permits. - Create a system for documenting incoming and outgoing specimens from Collections Building Specimens Lab and specimen freezers. - Maintain updated permits on the Eyrie. - Create and post to Science drive all specimens held in TPF Collections. - Work with IT team and any outside source designated to first create a system to protect database of historic falcon data in The Peregrine Fund server and then transfer data into future TPF wide database. - Mentor new employees by teaching responsibilities of incubation and falcon breeding.